htryban/Aim-Trainer/README.md

 # Aim-Trainer
-aim trainer for CIS 580 Final project
+Aim Trainer for CIS 580 Final project, KSU
+Using Monogame and Microsoft XNA